Ecodev/graphql-doctrine/README.md

 ## Usage

+### Information priority

+To avoid as much as possible code duplication, information are gathered from several places, where available.
+And each of those might be overridden.
+The order of priority, from the least to most important is:

+1. Type hinting
+2. Doc blocks
+3. Annotations

+That means it is always possible to override everything with annotations.
+But existing type hints and dock blocks should cover the majority of cases.

 ### Exclude a field

 All getters are included by default in the type.
 But it can be specified